 If the taxpayer did not claim a loss for a worthless security on his or her original return for the year it becomes worthless, he or she can file a claim for a credit or refund due to the loss.
-Use Form 1040X - Amended U.S. Individual Income Tax Return to amend the return for the year the security became worthless.
+Use Form 1040-X - Amended U.S. Individual Income Tax Return to amend the return for the year the security became worthless.
 The taxpayer must file it within 7 years from the date the original return for that year had to be filed, or 2 years from the date he or she paid the tax, whichever is later.
-(Claims not due to worthless securities or bad debts generally must be filed within 3 years from the date the tax is paid, whichever is later).
+(Claims not due to worthless securities or bad debts generally must be filed within 3 years from the date a return is filed, or 2 years from the date the tax is paid, whichever is later).